 Some state lawmakers seek to protect birth-control access

-CARSON CITY, Nevada - Even with the Republican failure to repeal Barack Obama's health care law, Democratic lawmakers in some states are pressing ahead with efforts to protect birth control access, Planned Parenthood funding and abortion coverage in case they are jeopardized in the future.
+FILE - In this Saturday, Feb.
+11, 2017, file photo, demonstrators gather to counter an anti-Planned Parenthood rally in Kent, Wash.
+Even with the Republican failure to repeal Barack Obama's health care law, ...
+Democratic lawmakers in some states are pressing ahead with efforts to protect birth control access and Planned Parenthood funding, in case they are jeopardized again.

 Add your comments below